-Every student who is absent in the Grant County School District may receive notification from the school their child attends.
+Every student who is absent in the Grant County School District shall receive notification from the school their child attends.
 This notification may be personal, phone call, electric messenger and/or letter.
 In addition to the punitive consequences for truancy, school level interventions occur to support students and families and help reduce barriers to school.
 This may include an attendance contract, a needs assessment, or a referral for services.

-At 3 unexcused absences a letter will be sent informing the parent/guardian of the absences and consequences of accumulation of additional absences.

-At 5 unexcused absences a letter will be sent informing that the student has reached the level of HABITUAL TRUANT and consequences of accumulation of additional absences, at this level students in grades 6-12 may be referred to the Grant County Truancy Recovery Program where they will work with the Youth Service Center to resolve issues that might be causing the student's truancy.
-This step is taken to help prevent the student from being referred to the court system.

-At 9 unexcused absences a FINAL NOTICE is then sent along with a letter from the County.

-At 9 unexcused absences a FINAL NOTICE is then sent along with a letter from the County Attorney, a home visit or contact is made, and truancy charges are filed with the Grant County Designated Worker/County Attorney.
+- At 3 unexcused absences a letter will be sent informing the parent/guardian of the absences and consequences of accumulation of additional absences. - At 5 unexcused absences a letter will be sent informing that the student has reached the level of HABITUAL TRUANT and consequences of accumulation of additional absences, at this level students in grades 6-12 may be referred to the Grant County Truancy Recovery Program where they will work with the Youth Service Center to resolve issues that might be causing the student's truancy.
+This step is taken to help prevent the student from being referred to the court system. - At 9 unexcused absences a FINAL NOTICE is then sent along with a letter from the County Attorney, a home visit or contact is made, and truancy charges are filed with the Grant County Designated Worker/County Attorney.
 Once this level is met, you are in the hands of the court system, there will be court appointments to be kept and missed time from work.